RICHARD SEMBERA, M.ED. (COUNSELLING), RP, CCC

 This involves two basic operations: naming the experience and locating it in space and time.
 When something happens to us, the mind works to say, "This was when I hurt myself and cried, and no one came to help me," and "This took place at home when I was ten."
 These operations might seem trivial, but they're fundamental to psychological health.
 They allow us to integrate experiences into the fabric of our lives.

-When Thinking Becomes Dangerous
+When Thinking Becomes Difficult

 The Impending Disaster That Already Happened

-Why the Forbidden Thought Feels Catastrophic
+Why the Unthought Thought Feels So Big

 Why Speaking Brings Relief